Penile Prosthesis

 How do I get ready for the procedure?

-• Your provider will review your health history and do a physician exam.
+• Your doctor will review your health history and do a physician exam.

-• Your surgeon may do a penile duplex ultrasound to assess blood flow in the penis.
+• Your surgeon may do a penile duplex ultrasound to check blood flow in the penis.

 • Do not take aspirin or anti-inflammatory medicines for 7 days before the procedure.

-• Your healthcare provider will evaluate you for heart and blood vessel disease before you have this procedure.
+• Your doctor will evaluate you for heart and blood vessel disease before you have this procedure.
 This is because erectile dysfunction is a marker of heart disease.
 If you have significant heart disease may not be a good candidate for penile implants.

 • Your surgeon may want you to take antibiotics before the procedure to prevent infection.